JimShady/laei_river_data/method_summary.md

 ![NOx sailing group 1](https://github.com/JimShady/laei_river_data/blob/master/maps/large_grid_sailing_group_one_nox.png)

 ## The 20m grid
 A 20m x 20m polygon grid (`small_grid`) covering the extent of the emission grid was now created.
 This was then intersected and clipped with a unique geographical representation of the emissions grid i.e. just one cell for each emission area, rather than twelve cells (3 pollutants x 4 groups).
-A `unique_geom_id` column was added to the `small_grid`, to enable linking of the `small_grid` back to the original emissions.
+The link between the `small_grid` and the emissions is by `cellid`.
 Some of the data, and a section of the grid are shown below.

 ```r
 Simple feature collection with 305920 features and 2 fields